Menithal/UnityIFM/README.md

 Import the Unitypackage in the releases to your project.

-To add `IFMService` to an Empty GameObject in the scene, and bind a in-scene handler function which has an `IFMPacket` argument.
+Add `IFMService` to an Empty GameObject in the scene, and bind a in-scene handler function which has an `IFMPacket` argument.

 An example script with the handler would do the following
 ```